philipptempel/latex-boilerplate/README.md

 ### data

 It is preferable to have graphs (2D or 3D) available as `tikz` files as they will be rendered as vector graphics and will also pick up the environment's style (font family, font size, font weight, etc.).
-To keep markup from content separate (as LaTeX does), we should keep the markup of our figures separate from the data.
+To keep markup from content separate (as LaTeX does), we should keep the markup of our figure separate from the data.
-Thus, the data used to generate a plot will be put into the `data` directory, while the `tikz` markup is located inside the `figures` directory (see below).
+Thus, the data used to generate a plot will be put into the `data` directory, while the `tikz` markup is located inside the `figure` directory (see below).
-It is recommended to keep the same naming convention inside the `data` and `figures` directory.
+It is recommended to keep the same naming convention inside the `data` and `figure` directory.

-### figures
+### figure

-You might ask yourself "why is there a `figures/` and an `images/` directory?
+You might ask yourself "why is there a `figure/` and an `image/` directory?
 Isn't everything a figure at its core?" and you are technically right.
 However, I prefer to think of figures as anything that is a data-based plot or generated from actual text (for my documents, this mostly implies TikZ/pgfplots).
 This directory contains all these `tikzpicture`s.
-Within the `figures/` directory, you can throw everything in at the top level or add additional sublevel directories to split by sections or content.
+Within the `figure/` directory, you can throw everything in at the top level or add additional sublevel directories to split by sections or content.

 ### glossaries

 Any good document requires some glossaries be it acronyms, notation, or a list of symbols used.
-The most powerful package is `glossaries`, yet there's nothing more important than a powerful directory hierarchy.
+The most powerful package is `glossary`, yet there's nothing more important than a powerful directory hierarchy.
 I prefer to have my glossaries in a separate directory rather than within my content directory.
 Thus, you may also want to throw all your glossaries into this directory.